 Joan Mary, my beautiful mother, went home to God exactly nine months ago tomorrow – June 9, 2017.
 It has been challenging to celebrate these milestones in the lives of her beloved grandchildren without her.
 In fact, it has been downright difficult.
 But we have done something special to recall her presence, as most families do when the matriarch goes to heaven.
 Still, it is not the same… And yet she beckons from above, whispering for us to continue on in love and joy – as there is no other way.

 So we resolve to do just that – soldier on one day at a time recalling the life of a person who made us all better people.
 We get up each day and wonder “What would Joanie do?”
 Then we try to follow her heroic example as we go about our days as moms, wives, professionals and friends.
 When times get tough as they often do we reflect and listen to the quiet asking “How would you handle this mom?”
 If we listen long enough, she will respond in our hearts.
 A good friend reminded me of that today.

 Perhaps that is what my friend meant this morning when he offered the advice – “Walk in her light…be a torch bearer.”
 As I’ve thought about it all day, I think we can all be torch bearers in this world.
-We need to carry the light of love into the darkest corners where there is only sadness and despair.
-Like the Olympic athlete running with the flaming torch toward the cauldron, we too are called to carry our torch into the places most in need of the light.
-My mom lived this way for 75 years, showing her husband, children and others what it meant to live in the light spreading love to everyone.
+We need to carry the light of God’s love into the darkest corners where there is only sadness and despair.
+Like the Olympic athlete running with the flaming torch toward the cauldron, we too are called to carry our bright torches into the places most in need of the light of Christ.
+My mom modeled this way of life, showing her husband, children and others how to live in God’s luminous light, spreading His love to everyone.
 Look around and begin at home with your families and then go from there.
 Be a torch bearer!